 On a hot, sunny Sunday afternoon I packed into a small room with about 20 other members of the press to have an intimate Q&A with the cast and director of Wonder Woman before it hits domestic theaters on June 2nd.

-More than anything else, everyone on stage voiced their appreciation and excitement to be a part of the movie.
+More than anything else, everyone on stage voiced their appreciation and excitement to be a part of the Wonder Woman.

 “I wanted a profound message everyone can relate to and take home to practice… maybe,” Gadot said laughing.